mbadolato/iTerm2-Color-Schemes/README.md

 The Overnight Slumber theme was created by [Cristian Velasquez Ramos](https://github.com/cevr/overnight) and ported to iTerm2 by [Gomah](https://github.com/Gomah/overnight-slumber-iterm).

-The PaleNight theme was created by [Cristian Velasquez Ramos](https://github.com/equinusocio) If there are other color schemes you'd like to see included, drop me a line!
+The PaleNight theme was created by [Mattia Astorino](https://github.com/equinusocio) and ported to iTerm2 by [Kasper](https://github.com/Kasper-Liu)
+If there are other color schemes you'd like to see included, drop me a line!

 ## Extra